Azure/AzureAD-App-Docs/articles/en-us/etime.adp/sso_configure.md

 ## Prerequisites

-To configure Azure AD integration with ADP eTime, you need the following items:
+To configure Azure AD integration with ADP, you need the following items:

 - An Azure AD subscription
-- An ADP eTime single-sign on enabled subscription
+- An ADP single sign-on enabled subscription

 > **Note:**
 > To test the steps in this tutorial, we do not recommend using a production environment.